 Iowa State University; the university

-College of Human Sciences; the college
+College of Health and Human Sciences; the college

 the Department of History; history department; the department